AstroPay-Developers/astropay-sdk-java/README.md

 > If a user.user_id (user id at Astropay) is specified in the request then the "pay with different account" option will not be available in the checkout.

 ## 📚 Documentation

-> **To register:** Create your Astropay Merchant account in [our site](https://merchants-stg.astropay.com/signup).
-> **Get Credentials:** After the registration is finished you will have access to your credentials, your account configuration and your Back-Office at: https://merchants-stg.astropay.com/

 ### Deposit Object